Ed-von-Schleck/cbob/README.md

 * Options: Make it easy to define `--enable-foo` style configuration options.
 * Libtool support: Use libtool to make building libraries easier.
 * Plugins: Add features (or change how *cbob* works) by hooking custom Python code into *cbob*.
-* Sub-projects: Let *cbob* handle projects in subdirectories (think of git submodules, and stuff like pre-checks as *cbob*-projects, hosted on github, as easily re-usable recipies).

 Maybe-Features
 --------------